 DO NOT attempt any maintenance, adjustments or service with engine and blade running.
 STOP engine and blade.
 Disconnect spark plug wire and secure away from spark plug.
 Engine and components are HOT.
 Avoid serious burns, allow sufficient time for all components to cool.
+Wear heavy leather gloves when handling or working around cutting blades.
+Blades are extremely sharp and can cause severe injury.

-3.2 SERVICE - AFTER FIRST 5 HOURS 3.2.1.
-CHANGE ENGINE OIL
+3.2 SERVICE - AFTER FIRST 5 HOURS